-The amount of protein your body needs varies according to your size and activity level.
+The amount of protein your body needs may vary according to your size and activity level.
 As a rule, you should aim for 25-30 percent of your total calories for the day to come from protein.
-This translates to approximately 56 grams of protein per day for men without factoring in intensive activity and 46 grams of protein per day for women who are not especially active.
+This translates to approximately 56 grams of protein per day for men without factoring in intensive activity and 46 grams of protein per day for women who are not especially active.*

-For active adults, the amount of protein they need per day increases at the same rate based off of a total calorie intake.
+For active adults, the amount of protein they need per day may increase at the same rate based off of a total calorie intake.
 For example, the 56 grams per day for men is based off of a 2,000-calorie per day diet.
-So men who burn 500 calories in intense physical activity would then need 70 grams of protein per day to match their 2,500 calorie diet.
+So men who burn 500 calories in intense physical activity would then need 70 grams of protein per day to match their 2,500 calorie diet.*

 Some athletes that work out for long durations of high intensity every day look to protein supplements to help ensure they get the right amount of protein to help their muscles repair after working out and still have the energy to go about their day.
-For people looking to lose weight, a study found that protein helps individuals feel full longer so that they can stay on track to meet their weight loss goals.
+For people looking to lose weight, a study found that protein may help individuals feel full longer so that they can stay on track to meet their weight loss goals.

 How to find lean protein

 While protein is great for the body, some sources of protein come with high amounts of unhealthy fats.
-This is something you should watch out for to protect your cardiovascular health and your overall weight.
+This is something you should watch out for to help protect your cardiovascular health and your overall weight.

 Fish – for the most part, white-fleshed fish is a lean protein source.
 Most varieties include 3 or less grams of fat per 20 grams of protein in a 3.5 ounce serving.
 Watch out for adding too much fat during the cooking process though.
 Adding butter to fish is a common practice but be sure to do so in moderation.